Sung-Huan/ANNOgesic/docs/source/test_case.rst

     CAGTCTTTTAAATGCGGCTCGATGAGGGCGTCAATTTCATTGATTTTTTCTAACACGCCA
     TTAAAAAGGCTTAAAGCGAAAGCGAGTTGGTTGTTTTTAATCTTTTTTTCTTCTAACATG

+We can see that the sequence of "NC_tetst.1" is stored in ``test_case1.fa``.
-In ``test_case1.fa``, the third nucleotide replace from A to c.
+Moreover, the third nucleotide is replaced from A to c.
 Moreover, The sixth nucleotide is deleted.
-In ``test_case2.fa``, it is also modified by mutation table.
+If we check ``test_case2.fa``, the modification is also according to the mutation table and our setting.

-If you have no mutation table, you can also use the subcommand ``snp`` to detect the mutations and apply to reference genomoes automatically.
-For this subcommand, we will go through it later.
+If we have no mutation table, we can also use subcommand ``snp`` to detect mutations and generate fasta files automatically.
+For ``snp``, we will go through it later.

 Generating annotation files
 -------------------

-We have the fasta files now.
-We can use it to generate our annotation files.
-If the annotaion files which you retrieved by ``get_input_files`` is exactly the strain what you want, you can skip this step.
+We have fasta files of our target strain now.
+We can use them to generate our annotation files.
+If the annotaion files retrieved from NCBI is exactly what you want, you can skip this step.
 Please remember to copy or download the annotation files to ``ANNOgesic/output/target/annotation``.

-Before you running it, you have to notice the environment paths of `RATT <http://ratt.sourceforge.net/>`_.
+Before we running this subcommand, we have to modify environment paths of `RATT <http://ratt.sourceforge.net/>`_.
-If you are using docker container, the path is alread setup.
-If you setup by yourself, please refer to `RATT <http://ratt.sourceforge.net/>`_ to set your environment paths properly.
+If you execute ANNOgesic by using docker container, the path is alread setted.
+If you setup ANNOgesic by yourself, please check
+`RATT <http://ratt.sourceforge.net/>`_ to set your environment paths properly.

 After setting the environment, we can try it.